EmirenRU/FQWorkstation/README.md

 - libs/: additional package that can't be downloaded through maven repository
 - logs/: logs
 - docker/: for creating docker image or sets of images
-- ps1/: Powershell scripts for Windows Installer (needs to automation the process)
+- ps1/: PowerShell scripts for Windows Installer (needs to automation the process)
 - db/: scripts for deploying PostgreSQL in docker
 - docker-build/: folder to create the docker build installer and archive it to .7z

 ## Module Structure

 - fqw: The Core.
 It keeps the data of FQW and do SQL transactions.
-- protocol: Proceeding the files (Decrees and Tables) and generates protocol (get data from FQW and sends data to keep in system)
+- protocol: Processing the files (Decrees and Tables) and generates protocol (get data from FQW and sends data to keep in the system)
 - support: The module for supporting customers' tickets (not finished: hub, processing, connecting to "email")
-- email: The module allows to proceed the incoming messages to the client.
+- email: The module allows processing the incoming messages to the client.
 - auth: The module for authentication (α version)